Argon-/mpv-stats/readme.md

 Note
 ====
-This script is now part of mpv.
+This script is now part of mpv and, therefore, **not updated in this repo as of Nov 2018.**
+For an up to date version please visit: https://github.com/mpv-player/mpv/blob/master/player/lua/stats.lua

-*You do not need to download it here* unless you want a specific or potentially more recent version.
-In this case, you should start mpv with `--load-stats-overlay=no` in order to disable the internal version.
+*You do not need to download it here* unless you want a specific version, e.g. because you are using an old version of mpv (you shouldn't).
+In such a case, start mpv with `--load-stats-overlay=no` in order to disable the internal version and place your desired script version at the locations mentioned below.

 [There's also some documentation available](https://mpv.io/manual/master/#stats).